aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Release 1

-Install `nodemon`.
-This will watch for changes to our files and restart the server. ```npm i -g nodemon```

 Clone the repo, run ```npm i``` and then run ```npm start```.
 Visit [http://localhost:3000](http://localhost:3000).

-Notice that when you run npm start it doesn't exit.
-The server has to stay running to listen for requests from your browser.
+Notice that when you save a file the server automatically restarts!
+Checkout the [nodemon](http://nodemon.io/) module.

 Visit [http://localhost:3000/](http://localhost:3000/)